View Valerie Cassella's Obituary on PoconoRecord.com and share memories

 She had worked as a Registered Nurse/Psychologist at hospitals in Tennessee and New Jersey.

-She was a member, supporter and did presentations for the and .
+She was a member, supporter and did presentations for the American Cancer Society and the Leukemia & Lymphoma Society.

 We have been blessed with the presence of Valerie in our lives.
 She will be deeply missed by her husband: Michael; her son: Matthew Cassella of Brodheadsville; her parents: Norman and Betty L. (Virgilio) Barofski of East Brunswick, NJ ; two sisters: Victoria Sica and her husband Terry of Spotswood, NJ and Denise Barofski and husband Daniel Dermer of East Brunswick, NJ; a brother: Norman Barofski II of south Brunswick, NJ; two nephews: Richard Van Liew II of Colorado and Terry Sica Jr. of Spotswood, NJ.